tpiva/PackageQuality/README.md

 npm run install
 ```

-1. At the main folder of LibQuality project run command:
+1. At the main folder of PackageQuality project run command:
 ```
 docker-compose up
 ```